ValarValar/MenuApp/README.md

 - 3 models (menu, submenu, dishes) and their ralations
 - CRUD endpoints for them
 - Pytest CRUD tests.
-Tests are in a separate container, running by docker-compose command
+Tests are in a separate container, running by docker-compose command.